I went on a pilgrimage to the sacred grounds!

 The only one who would be happy about it as a slope is probably Bura Tamori.

-It seems to have its origin in the early Edo period, when there was a mansion of the Hinata no kami of the Tokuyama clan on the south side.
+It seems to have originated from the fact that in the early Edo period, the residence of the Hyuga no Kami of the Tokuyama domain was located on the south side.

 Hyugazaka, which runs east from Azabu-dori, is a road with a sidewalk and is quite busy with vehicular traffic.
 The signpost indicating the name of the slope reads, "In the early Edo period, the residence of Mori Hyuganokami of the Tokuyama Domain was located on the south side.
 It was also called Sodeburi-zaka.
 The origin is unknown.
 It was also mistakenly called Hinata-zaka."